googlearchive/firebase-dart/README.md

 * E-mail/password
 * Anonymous

-### Database tests
+### Database tests and example

-Database tests need to have **public rules** to be able to read and write to database.
+Database tests and example need to have **public rules** to be able to read and write to database.
 Update your rules in Firebase console, `Database/Rules` section to:

 ```
 {